Paul Goldschmidt Preview, Player Props: Cardinals vs. Mets

-Paul Goldschmidt, with a slugging percentage of .390 in his past 10 games -- including one home run -- will be in action for the St. Louis Cardinals against the New York Mets, with Kodai Senga on the mound, August 19 at 7:15 PM ET.
+On Sunday, Paul Goldschmidt (on the back of going 0-for-3) and the St. Louis Cardinals play the New York Mets, whose starting pitcher will be Carlos Carrasco.
+First pitch is at 2:15 PM ET.

-In his most recent game he had a hitless performance (0-for-4) against the Mets.
+In his most recent game he had a hitless performance (0-for-3) against the Mets.

 Paul Goldschmidt Game Info & Props vs. the Mets